Positions Available

 Position Summary:

-The Plemel and Mahal Labs at the University of Alberta are seeking a highly motivated and skilled Postdoctoral Fellow to work on a research project aimed at studying glycosylation and brain glial cells and their contribution to Multiple Sclerosis (MS).
-The successful candidate will develop a toolset to examine glycosylation in conjunction with single-cell transcriptomics in the brain.
-The candidate will work in an interdisciplinary research team focussing on glycomics and MS to understand how the brain can be primed by viruses to cause MS. Dr. Plemel is a Canada Research Chair whose group studies how brain macrophages, called microglia, can promote regeneration and damage under different conditions.
-Dr. Mahal is a Canada Excellence Research Chair in Glycomics whose group is on the leading edge of creating and utilizing systems-based approaches to decode the glycome.
+The Plemel and Kerr Labs at the University of Alberta seek a highly motivated and skilled Postdoctoral Fellow to work on a research project on the immune contribution to neuropathic pain.
+The successful candidate will use single-cell RNA sequencing to define an immune signature of the pain state in mice and people.
+The candidate will work in an interdisciplinary research team focussing on pain, immunology, and MS to understand the initiation and chronification of pain.
+Dr. Plemel is a Canada Research Chair whose group studies how brain macrophages, called microglia, can promote regeneration and damage under different conditions.
+Dr. Kerr’s lab is aimed at addressing the mechanisms of chronic pain after injury or disease, with a major focus on chronic pain associated with Multiple Sclerosis.

 Responsibilities:

--plan, direct, and conduct specialized research experiments to understand glycosylation in the context of glia in the brain and within MS tissue and animal models.
+-plan, direct, and conduct specialized research experiments to understand immunology in the context of neuropathic pain within human blood and animal models.

--Develop and optimize new single-cell transcriptomics and glycomic tools to examine glycosylation in the brain.
+-Develop and optimize new single-cell transcriptomics to examine immune changes along the neuropathic pain axis.

--Collaborate with other members of the Plemel and Mahal labs to achieve research goals.
+-Collaborate with other members of the Plemel and Kerr labs to achieve research goals.

 -Prepare manuscripts for publication in peer-reviewed journals.